The Arctic Institute – Center for Circumpolar Security Studies: Collaboration

-The Arctic Institute also launched an app in 2018 available on Android and Apple systems.
-The "TATW App" provides summaries of the latest circumpolar Arctic news.

 Awards

 The Council on Foreign Relations listed Malte Humpert's report "The Future of Arctic Shipping: A New Silk Road for China?" as one of the "ten must-reads of the year" in 2013.

 Prospect Magazine shortlisted The Arctic Institute in its 2017 edition of its annual Think Tank Awards for think tanks dedicated to U.S. energy and the environment.

 The Arctic Institute has consistently been ranked as a Top 100 Think Tank in the United States by the University of Pennsylvania's Think Tanks and Civil Society Program since 2016.
 In 2021 it was ranked 72nd in the United States.
 It is the only think tank composed of early career scholars (who largely volunteer) to hold such a distinction.